Human Trafficking in [Australia] [other countries]Street Children in [Australia ] [other countries]Child Prostitution in [Australia] [other countries]

 government funding, Youth Off The Streets has become one of the largest youth

-risk and homeless young people on the inner city streets of The young people
+young people on the inner city streets of Sydney.
+Street Walk staff and volunteers provide a

 who come into contact with the Street Walk program are either chronically